Frequently Asked Questions

 Q: Who can play in the event?

 Also, it is fine to have non-contending pairs included in the field if you have insufficient numbers to separate the novices from the non-novices.
 Just let us know who the non-contending pairs are when you submit the results.
-Players can participate at two different clubs with explicit permission from the organiser at the second club, but only as a non-contending pair.
+Players can participate at two different clubs with explicit permission from the organiser at the second club, but only as a non-contending pair (scores not included in the national results, and no entry fee is charged).
 Also, we insist that if you do play at two clubs, you sit in a different direction at your second session.

 Any player who is not an ABF member is welcome to play, as long as it is reasonable for that player to be called a novice.
-We depend on the local heat organiser to make this call, and we also reserve the right to disqualify any player who we believe should not be in a novice event.
+We depend on the local heat organiser to make this call, and we also reserve the right to disqualify any player who we believe should not be in a novice event (for example, someone who has been playing regularly at a non-affiliated club for 30 years).

 Q: What is the entry fee?